lalebdi/thankyouApp/README.md

 <!-- Configuration -->
 ## Configuration
-* This is so important so I'm gonna say it again, only use yarn only.
+* This is so important so I'm gonna say it again, only use yarn.
 NPM for some reason gives errors.
 * All contents can be configured in the markdown files in the content directory.
 * The Analytics settings are in the site.js file in the config directory.
 * The app's main title can be changed in the top-index.jsx in the src/templates directory.